Support Home > WP Super Cache > Enable WP Cache debugging

 07:47:10 26206 / wp_cache_maybe_dynamic: returned $buffer

-If you need assistance interpreting the debug log, start by searching the WP Super Cache forums on WordPress.org.
+If you need assistance interpreting the debug log, search the WP Super Cache forums on WordPress.org.
 There is likely a past thread that can help explain what you are seeing.

 • Table Of Contents